Sitapha Savané

 Sitapha Alfred Savané Sagna (born 20 August 1978) is a Senegalese retired professional basketball player.
 He was a member of the Senegal national basketball team.
 He played his entire professional career in Spain, most of it in the ACB League.

 Early life

-Sitapha Alfred Savané was born on 20 October 1978 in Dakar, Senegal, son to Landing Savané and Marie-Angélique Savané (née Sagna); his father (a Muslim) was a key figure in the Senegalese left-wing, while his mother (a Catholic) was a noted feminist and UN official.
+Sitapha Alfred Savané was born on 20 October 1978 in Dakar, Senegal, son to Landing Savané and Marie-Angélique Savané (née Sagna); his father (a Muslim) has been a key figure in the Senegalese left-wing, while his mother (a Catholic) is a noted feminist and has been a UN official.
 Savané lived for a while in Geneva (where his mother worked), moving to the United States at age fourteen.
 He attended the United Nations International School, where he caught the attention of the US Naval Academy.

 College

 Savané attended the United States Naval Academy, from which he graduated in 2000.
 In his junior and senior seasons, Savané was first team all Patriot League.
 He also led Navy in scoring, rebounding, blocks, field goal percentage and steals.
 He originally planned to not attend Navy, but when his Service Time was shortened he reconsidered.